vietmazze/smart-contract/zombie.md

 ### Global Variables:
 - msg.sender: Refers to the address of the person, who called the current function.
+- require: Makes it so that the function will throw an error and stop executing if some condition is not true.
+      - `require(zombieOwner[msg.sender] == 0;`

 ### Typecasting:
 - Convert between data types by adding the casting wanted in front.